newaetech/chipwhisperer/doc/sphinx/tutorialtimingpasswd.rst

 4. Switch to the *Target Settings* tab, and as the *connection*, select the *ChipWhisperer* option

-5. Run the *Download CW Firmware* tool.
-You should see the FPGA being programmed if required.

-6. Run the scope connect (click the button labeled *Scope: DIS*).
+5. Run the scope connect (click the button labeled *Scope: DIS*).
 Only the scope should switch to *CON* and be green circles. *Do not press the master button like last time.*:

    .. image:: /images/tutorials/basic/timingpower/connectscope_1.png